Iristallite/WSB-autosetup/README.md

 # WSB-autosetup
-Starts Windows Sandbox and automatically installs 2010-2022 Visual C++ Redistributables
+Generates a WSB script that starts Windows Sandbox and automatically installs 2010-2022 Visual C++ Redistributables
 > This assumes your user profile is on the C:\ drive. **THIS WILL FAIL IF IT ISN'T.**

 ## Instructions (Github Desktop)